rage/programming-23/data/part-10/1-class-hierarchies.md

  </sample-output>

-So, the Bookshelf class also has access to the `list_books` method, as through inheritance the method is a member of all the classes derived from the `BookCntainer` class.
+So, the Bookshelf class also has access to the `list_books` method.
+Through inheritance the method is a member of all the classes derived from the `BookContainer` class.

  ## Inheritance and scope of traits

 A derived class inherits all traits from its base class.
-Those traits are directly accessible in the derived class unless they have been defined as private in the base class (with two underscores before the name of the trait).
+Those traits are directly accessible in the derived class, unless they have been defined as private in the base class (with two underscores before the name of the trait).

 As the attributes of a Bookshelf are identical to a BookContainer, there was no need to rewrite the constructor of Bookshelf.
 We simply called the constructor of the base class: